 How to start a blog

-Starting a blog in 2021 is much different than starting a blog back in 1994.
+Starting a blog now is much different than starting a blog back in 1994.
 Nowadays, free blogging software is available to make running a blog a breeze.

 Let me run through the steps of starting a blog.